idfy-io/docs/apidocs.md

 * `DELETE`: Deletes a resoure.

 ## Formats
 The Idfy API only supports JSON format.
-All request must use the `Content-type` header set to `application/json`.
+All requests must use the `Content-type` header set to `application/json`.
 The JSON will use camelCasing.
 All request must use the UTF-8 encoding, and all responsens will be in UTF-8.
 All file download wills be a standard HTTP download result.

 ## Idempotent Requests